Table of Contents

 Researchers in Moscow recruited 400 patients suffering from ischemic stroke.
 The team found that the group who received Phenylpiracetam during the trial experienced a significant restoration in cognitive function, and resumed daily activities.
 Far better than the control group who took a placebo.[xliv]
 Nootropic dosage of Phenylpiracetam is 100 mg 2-times per day.

-This nootropic has been tested for restoring cognitive function after stroke or traumatic brain injury.
+This nootropic has been tested to improve cognitive function after stroke or traumatic brain injury.
 Research shows Pramiracetam increases nitric oxide (NO) activity in your brain.[xlv]
 Recommend nootropic dosage for Pramiracetam is 250 – 400 mg up to 3-times per day.

 A research team at Northumbria University at Newcastle upon Tyne in the UK found that Resveratrol increased cerebral circulation.
 And this effect was entirely dependent on the size of the dose of Resveratrol.
 Even after a single dose.[xlvi]
 Recommended nootropic dosage for Resveratrol is 20 – 250 mg per pay.